-On July 2, I went to Sanford Cancer Center and met with the oncology nurse navigator, American Cancer Society, genetic counselor and numerous others.
+On July 2, I went to Sanford Cancer Center and met with the oncology nurse navigator, someone from the American Cancer Society, a genetic counselor, and numerous others.
 Over the next few days I had extensive testing.
 An endoscopic needle biopsy of my pancreas confirmed adenocarcinoma of the pancreatic tail.
-I also had a PET scan, CT scan, and bloodwork, in preparation for surgery on July 10.
+I also had a PET scan, CT scan, and blood work, in preparation for surgery on July 10.

 Laparoscopic surgery was scheduled, with the “possibility” of a Whipple, depending on the invasive nature and extent of the cancer.
-I ended up having 4½ hour laparoscopic distal pancreatectomy, which removed 60 percent of my pancreas, a splenectomy, and had 12 lymph nodes removed (five showed cancer cells).
+I ended up having a four and a half hour laparoscopic distal pancreatectomy, which removed 60 percent of my pancreas, a splenectomy, and had 12 lymph nodes removed (five showed cancer cells).
 My cancer was stage IIb, and my surgical margins were clear.
 I was hospitalized for four days.

 During my recovery from surgery I developed a pancreatic pseudocyst, a leakage of pancreatic fluid into the abdomen that is “walled off” by the body to protect the other organs.
 Two stents were inserted through my stomach into the pseudocyst to allow it to drain off until the surgical leakage healed.